Welcome!

 Research

-Publication in Management Science, Conditionally Accepted at AER, and further working papers.
+Publication in Management Science, manuscript conditionally accepted at AER, and further working papers.

 View researchTeaching